zumo64/searchbox/README.md

 # searchbox

-> Search helper Kibana plugin
+> Search UI wrapper Kibana plugin
+- Type As You Go search results
-Display search and completion results in a UI friendly way
+- Search and Suggesters results in a UI friendly way

 ---